Inverted Pyramid Style of News Writing Examples With Pros & Cons

 Libertarian theory refers to the freedom of the press to disseminate information (Siebert et al., 1956).
 Therefore, it is also known as the normative theory of mass communication.
 Mass media outlets are entirely free to publish any ethical news and information.
 The press works as the watchdog of the community and society in the country.

-John Milter was the first introducer to the libertarian press concept.
-Firstly, In the 1700s, authorities applied the libertarian theory of the press in the USA.
+John Milter was the first to introduce the concept of the libertarian press.
+Firstly, in the 1700s, authorities in the USA applied the libertarian theory of the press.
 After that, and in the 1900s, Europe accepted it.
-As per the Libertarian press, human beings have the right to know the accurate information published by mass media outlets.
-The press should disseminate the actual news to society’s people.
+According to the Libertarian Press, human beings have the right to access accurate information published by mass media outlets.
+The press should disseminate actual news to the public.

 Libertarian Theory of the Press Examples

-Firstly, mass media and communication systems are free from the government to publish news.
-The government does not control the press when they disseminate information, even though they criticize its activities.
+Firstly, mass media and communication systems are free from government control in publishing news.
+The government does not control the press when it disseminates information, even though it criticizes its activities.
 Therefore, journalists and media practitioners manage the press directly.

 For example, Canada, Switzerland, and New Zealand

-Social responsibility theory explains that the press media do not need permission from the government to distribute news and information; however, they think about society when publishing news.
+Social responsibility theory holds that the press does not need government permission to distribute news and information; however, it considers society when publishing news.
 Therefore, the social responsibility theory of the press has linked the libertarian and authoritarian theories.
 It lies between those two theories.
-The media are somewhat free from the government but controlled by the people of the country’s society.
+The media are somewhat free from the government but are controlled by the country’s society.

 Social Responsibility Theory of the Press Example

-In mid 20th century, many countries applied the social responsibility theory incorporating “the Commission of the Freedom of Press” in the United States in 1949.
+In the mid-20th century, many countries applied the social responsibility theory, incorporating “the Commission of the Freedom of Press” in the United States in 1949.
 Anyone can express their opinion through mass media.
 Additionally, mass media play an essential role in raising a voice against discrimination and corruption.
+The BBC in the United Kingdom operates under a public service mandate, aiming to inform, educate, and entertain while adhering to high ethical standards.

 4. Communist Soviet Theory

-Communist Soviet Theory describes that the ministry of the respective government controls the press media, but they are free to work for the society.
+Communist Soviet Theory holds that the ministry of the respective government controls the press and media, but journalists are free to work for society.
 The government regulates and guides mass media outlets for the benefit of the people.
-They can publish any news without taking permission from the authority, but the government agency controls the entire system at the end of the day.
+They can publish any news without obtaining permission from the authorities, but the government agency ultimately controls the entire system.

 Communist Soviet Theory Example